yilanchen6/equiv-nn-svm/README.md

 * `train_sgd.py`: train the NN and SVM with NTK with stochastic subgradient descent.
 Plot the results to verify the equivalence.
 * `generalization.py`: compute *non-vacuous* generalization bound of NN via the corresponding KM.
 * `regression.py`: kernel ridge regression with NTK.
-* `robust_svm`:
+* `robust_svm.py`:
-    * `test`: test the robustness of NN using IBP and SVM with our method in the paper.
+    * `test`: evaluate the robustness of NN using IBP or SVM with our method in the paper.
-    * `test_regressions`: test the robustness of kernel ridge regression models using our method.
+    * `test_regressions`: evaluate the robustness of kernel ridge regression models using our method.
-    * `bound_ntk`：calculate the lower and upper bound for NTK of two-layer fully-connected NN
+    * `bound_ntk`：calculate the lower and upper bound for NTK of two-layer fully-connected NN.
 * `ibp.py`: functions to calculate IBP bounds.
 Specified for NTK parameterization.

 * `models/model.py`: codes for constructing fully-connected neural networks with NTK parameterization.